Japanese makeup is an ancient method of enhancing beauty. It is believed that evidence already existed since 3000 BC in Egypt.

 As everyone wants to look good and beautiful on social media, most men choose makeup to look good in these media.
 They use more natural makeup.
 Some even paint their nails depending on the video they are going to make.

-According to the publication Hot Pepper Beauty Academy, the japanese men ages 15-19 spend 5,607 yen a month on basic cosmetics, while youth over 20 spend 5,410 yen over the same period.
+According to the publication Hot Pepper Beauty Academy, Japanese men aged between 15 and 19 spend 5,607 yen per month on basic cosmetics, while young people over 20 invest 5,410 yen in the same period.

 What makeup style would you wear?